CruxConnect/crux-docs/_product_retailer/get_skus.md

   {: title="Response" }

 ---
-Get SKUs array allows you to return a complete array of SKUs you are interested in.
+Return a complete array of SKUs

 ### Response Parameters: